SP4R0W/Pixel-Paint/README.md

 ### Getting Started
 -------------
-To compile this project, you will need at least Python 3.7.4.<br> Do not forget you will need Tkinter library (install in terminal or cmd with pip install tkinter). <br>
+To compile this project, you will need at least Python 3.7.4.<br> Do not forget you will need Tkinter library (I think it's installed by default with python, but use pip to install it if you don't have it). <br>
 You're free to modify the project as you wish.

 ### Preview